GavinGYM/Rshell/README.md

   }
   ```
 # Prototypes/Research
+#### Functions
+1. fork() creates a new child process which has everything from the parent process except the memory space.
+And the child process and the parent process may not have a sequential order, it may be executed at the same time or the child starts first.
+If fork() creates successfully, it will return the PID of the newly created child process in the parent process.
+If PID is -1, it means fork() fails the creating child process; if PID is 0, it means it successfully create the child process.
+2. waitpid() suspends execution of the current process until a signal arrives or the child process terminates.
+The first parameter of waitpid() is the PID of the waiting child process.
+3. execvp() looks for the file name that matches the first parameter file in the directory indicated by the PATH environment variable, finds it, executes it, and passes the second argument to the file to be executed.
+It doesn’t return any value if it’s successful, but it will return -1 if it fails.

+First, we will use the fork() to create a child process, and use the waitpid() to suspends the parent process to see what’s going on in the child process.
+Then, we will disintegrate the string types of commands that we input into string arrays of execution, arguments and connectors.
+Then we will give execvp() these parameters to execute all of the commands.
+####
+1. ; Commands separated by semicolon are executed sequentially, and subsequent commands are executed even if the intermediate command is not used in the right way, but it will print associated error.
+2. && If the first commands fails, then the following command won’t be executed.
+3. || If the first commands successes, then the following command won’t be executed.
 # Development and Testing Roadmap
 1. - [ ] [Build Rshellbase class](https://github.com/cs100/spring-2019-assignment-yiming_and_yulin/issues/3)
 2. - [ ] [Unit test of Rshellbase class](https://github.com/cs100/spring-2019-assignment-yiming_and_yulin/issues/4)